joelparkerhenderson/responsibility-assignment-matrix/README.md

 Any role/person whoe opinions are sought, such as subject matter experts, support services staff, legal counsel, etc.

-Typically there is two-way communication, such as when specific help is needed.
+Typically there is two-way communication, such as when specific help is needed, and before decisions are made.

 ## Informable